 - Membership of the Leadership Council

-Established in 2010, with a total of nineteen possible seats, now grown to include 26 seats plus active alumni, the Council is comprised of e-Stewards recycler/refurbisher representatives, e-Stewards Enterprise representatives, government/association representatives and international representatives (from any category).
-The seats are rotated on a three to five year cycle.
+Established in 2010 with a total of nineteen possible seats, now grown to include 26 seats plus active alumni, the Council is comprised of e-Stewards Certified Recyclers/Refurbishers, Enterprise representatives, government/association representatives and international representatives (from any category).

 The Leadership Council presides over four subcommittees: